Julien Farel

-Julien Farel is a French hairstylist.
+Julien Farel (born 1968) is a French hairstylist.
 He was born and raised in Montfaucon-en-Velay, Auvergne, France, a small commune southeast of Lyon.

 Career

 In 2001, Julien Farel established a salon on Madison Avenue, New York City.
 The salon's success led to further expansions, including locations in Miami, Florida, and Cabo San Lucas.
 JF Express, an anti-aging hair bar, was introduced at the Setai on Fifth Avenue.
 In 2007, he and his team were appointed as the hairstylists for tennis players at the US Open.

 Farel Haircare

 Farel launched Julien Farel Haircare in 2011.
 The product line, formulated with hyaluronic acid, aims to address hair aging.

 Personal life

 Farel married Suelyn Bogdanoff in 2004 at the Villa Ephrussi de Rothschild in Saint-Jean-Cap-Ferrat, France.